Moski2204/Reverse-A-Word/README.md

 Download both of the files, FirstProjectLaunchPage.java and FirstProjectNewWindow.java.
 Then put them in a folder, and run them on your IDE or using using terminal.
-The  FirstProjectLaunchPage.java creates a pop-up window leading to FirstProjectNewWindow.java.
+The FirstProjectLaunchPage.java file creates a pop-up window leading to FirstProjectNewWindow.java.

 To open in a terminal, type in "cmd" into the location/address bar at the top of the window in your folder and press enter.
 Now terminal is open so type, "javac FirstProjectNewWindow.java" and press enter and then "javac FirstProjectLaunchPage.java" and press enter.
 Now to finally run the file, type, "java FirstProjectLaunchPage".
 Now the program will run.